 The ESOS agency for Schools*

-Under the ESOS legislation, the Secretary of the Department of Education, Skills and Employment, is the ESOS agency for schools.
+Under the ESOS legislation, the Secretary of the Department of Education is the ESOS agency for schools.
 The department endeavours to perform the duties in a fair, transparent, efficient and effective way, consistent with the Regulator Performance Framework.

 Previous reports are available below: